aribish/bezier-curves/README.md

 splines, and highly recommend watching it in its entirety if you have the time.

 ## Controls
-Left/Right - Changes the type of spline.
+Left/Right Arrows - Changes the type of spline.
 Right now there are only two: quadratic and cubic.

 Left Click - Adds a new point

-Right Click - Moves the position of the control point Space - Draws the spline(s)
+Right Click - Moves the position of the control point

+Space - Draws the spline(s)

 C - Clears all points and lines